TeamFlojo/floimg-studio/vault/_meta/Vault-Writing-Guidelines.md

 # Vault Writing Guidelines

-Standards for documentation in the imgflo-studio vault.
+Standards for documentation in the floimg-studio vault.

 ## Document Types